tribell4310/utils/README.md

  - convert.sh will use dm2mrc to create mrc files for each image
  - convert2.sh will use proc2d to create full-res png image files for each image
  - thumbnail_prep.sh will transfer the png files to a new directory called "test"
- - thumbnail.py will create reasonably sized thumbnail images for each image in "test", and output them into the "test" subdirectory.
+ - thumbnail.py will create reasonably sized thumbnail images for each image in "test", and output them into the "test" subdirectory
- -